jaylenwang7/jaylenwang7.github.io/_pages/about.md

 ======
 * I'm an avid tennis player and am currently the co-captain of the Harvard Club Tennis team.
 I've played competitively throughout high school and have made so many great friends along the way.
 * I'm a big NBA fan, particularly of the Boston Celtics.
 While I don't always have time to watch all the Celtics games, I love keeping up with the players and what's going on around the league.
 If you have any NBA takes - I love a nice NBA-related discussion/debate :)
-* I love hiking, especially with my parents.
-Hiking is just a great way to clear your mind, get active, and see all the great things nature has to offer.
+* I enjoy hiking, especially with my parents.
+Recently went hiking in the Rockies which was amazing!
-* I love listening to podcasts and books, especially on topics related to history, tech, science, and philosophy.
+* I love listening to podcasts and books, especially on topics related to history, tech, science, and food.
+Please give me book recs :)